 Named Research Funds & Block Grant.
-The department has a few named funds to support graduate student research.
+The department has a number of named funds to support graduate student research.
 In addition, the Graduate Division provides Block Grant allocations for graduate student support.
 A combination of these funds is used by the Department to provide Departmental Semester and Summer Fellowships.
 Block Grant funds also provide for departmental GSI supplements and for the payment of non-resident tuition for all first-year out-of-state graduate students.

 Departmental Semester Fellowship

 The Departmental Semester Fellowship (DSF) provides a stipend of $11,000 and pays in-state registration fees for one semester.
 All graduate students are guaranteed to receive a one-semester DSF, typically awarded between their 3rd and 5th years.
 Applications will be solicited each Spring semester and will be considered for the following academic year.
 To be eligible, students must have:

 - passed their Qualifying Examination by the end of the Fall semester of the academic year during which the DSF will be used.

 - completed their two-semester GSI requirement before the DSF will be used.